School violence: Physical violence perpetrated by teachers

 This is defined as the intentional use of physical force with the potential to cause death, disability, injury or harm, regardless of whether it is used as a form of punishment.

 Corporal punishment perpetrated by teachers

-In school, corporal punishment is defined as any punishment in which physical force is used and intended to cause some degree of pain or discomfort.
-Most involves hitting children, with the hand or with an implement, but it can also involve kicking, shaking, throwing or scratching children.
+In school, corporal punishment is defined as any punishment in which physical force is used against a student and intended to cause some degree of pain or discomfort.
+This often involves hitting children with a hand or implement, but it can also involve kicking, shaking, throwing or scratching children.

 Risk factors

 Internalizing and externalizing behaviors

 A distinction is made between internalizing and externalizing behavior.
 Internalizing behaviors reflect withdrawal, inhibition, anxiety, and/or depression.
 Internalizing behavior has been found in some cases of youth violence although in some youth, depression is associated with substance abuse.
 Because they rarely act out, students with internalizing problems are often overlooked by school personnel.
 Externalizing behaviors refer to delinquent activities, aggression, and hyperactivity.
 Unlike internalizing behaviors, externalizing behaviors include, or are directly linked to, violent episodes.
 Violent behaviors such as punching and kicking are often learned from observing others.
 Just as externalizing behaviors are observed outside of school, such behaviors also observed in schools.